 The claimed subject matter relates to an architecture that can enhance an experience associated with indicia related to a local environment.
 In particular, the architecture can receive an image that depicts a view of the local environment including a set of entities represented in the image.

-One or more of the entities can be matched or correlated to modeled entities included in a geospatial model of the environment, potentially based upon location and direction, in order to scope or frame the view depicted in the image to a modeled view.
-In addition, the architecture can select additional content that can be presented.
+One or more of the entities can be matched or correlated to modeled entities included in a geospatial model of the environment, potentially based upon location and direction, to scope or frame the view depicted in the image to a modeled view.
+Also, the architecture can select additional content that can be presented.

 The additional content typically relates to services or data associated with modeled entities included in the geospatial model or associated with modeled entities included in an image-based data store.